 Deadline: 2030

 Summary: This action can be taken up by sub-national authorities in the Member States.
 The aim is to ensure that urban planning processes systematically incorporate and promote green Infrastructure thinking and nature-based solutions.
-Such approaches will be incorporated into the guidance for the preparing Urban greening plans and delivered via the Urban Greening Platform.
+Such approaches have been incorporated into the guidance for preparing Urban greening plans and delivered via the Urban Greening Platform.

 Main Actors: